tfrank64/BlurredCollectionView/README.md

 What is this?
 --------------

-BlurredUtilites is primarilty a drop in and use loading view that applies the new `UIVisualEffectView`, `UIBlurEffect`, and `UIVibrancyEffect` to create a beautiful loading view or hud rather.
-In addition, there is some sample code on how to apply the blur effect to a `UICollectionViewCell` for example.
+BlurredUtilites is primarily an example project that applies the new `UIVisualEffectView`, `UIBlurEffect`, and `UIVibrancyEffect` to create a beautiful `UICollectionView`.